YANGAn/yangan.github.io/_posts/2022-10-23-What-is-Risk-Neutral.markdown

 * **Measure**: a probability distribution
 * **Change of measure**: change the mean of the distribution, but the volatility keeps.

-The rate of return and the probability can be adjusted, in the above language, the benchmark (Numeraire) and the probability distribution (Measure) can be changed for the calculation convinience.
+The rate of return and the probability can be adjusted, in the above language, the benchmark (Numeraire) and the probability distribution (Measure) can be changed for the calculation convenience.